Have equity in your home? Want a lower payment? An appraisal from Astute Appraisals, Inc. can help you get rid of your PMI.

-When purchasing a home, a 20% down payment is typically the standard.
-The lender's liability is generally only the difference between the home value and the amount remaining on the loan, so the 20% provides a nice cushion against the costs of foreclosure, reselling the home, and natural value changes on the chance that a borrower is unable to pay.
+A 20% down payment is usually the standard when getting a mortgage.
+The lender's liability is oftentimes only the remainder between the home value and the sum outstanding on the loan, so the 20% adds a nice cushion against the costs of foreclosure, selling the home again, and typical value fluctuations in the event a purchaser doesn't pay.

-During the recent mortgage boom of the last decade, it became customary to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
-How does a lender manage the added risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI takes care of the lender in case a borrower defaults on the loan and the worth of the property is less than what the borrower still owes on the loan.
+Banks were taking down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+How does a lender manage the additional risk of the small down payment?
+The answer is Private Mortgage Insurance or PMI.
+This added plan covers the lender in case a borrower doesn't pay on the loan and the market price of the property is less than the loan balance.

-Since the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and oftentimes isn't even tax deductible, PMI can be pricey to a borrower.
-Unlike a piggyback loan where the lender consumes all the deficits, PMI is money-making for the lender because they secure the money, and they get paid if the borrower doesn't pay.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and often isn't even tax deductible, PMI can be costly to a borrower.
+It's profitable for the lender because they obtain the money, and they receive payment if the borrower defaults, different from a piggyback loan where the lender absorbs all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a homeowner prevent bearing the expense of PMI?
+How homeowners can prevent bearing the expense of PMI

-The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-Wise home owners can get off the hook a little earlier.
-The law pledges that, upon request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+Wise homeowners can get off the hook sooner than expected.
+The law promises that, upon request of the home owner, the PMI must be dropped when the principal amount equals only 80 percent.

-It can take many years to get to the point where the principal is just 20% of the original amount borrowed, so it's crucial to know how your home has increased in value.
-After all, any appreciation you've acquired over time counts towards removing PMI.
+It can take many years to arrive at the point where the principal is only 20% of the original amount of the loan, so it's necessary to know how your home has increased in value.
+After all, all of the appreciation you've gained over time counts towards dismissing PMI.
 So why pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be following the national trends and/or your home might have secured equity before things calmed down, so even when nationwide trends forecast falling home values, you should understand that real estate is local.
+Your neighborhood might not be reflecting the national trends and/or your home could have gained equity before things cooled off, so even when nationwide trends signify plunging home values, you should understand that real estate is local.

-A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
-It is an appraiser's job to know the market dynamics of their area.
-At Astute Appraisals, Inc., we know when property values have risen or declined.
-We're experts at determining value trends in Columbia, Howard County and surrounding areas.
-When faced with information from an appraiser, the mortgage company will generally remove the PMI with little anxiety.
-At which time, the home owner can enjoy the savings from that point on.
+The hardest thing for almost all home owners to know is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can surely help.
+As appraisers, it's our job to keep up with the market dynamics of our area.
+At Astute Appraisals, Inc., we're experts at determining value trends in Columbia, Howard County and surrounding areas, and we know when property values have risen or declined.
+When faced with figures from an appraiser, the mortgage company will generally drop the PMI with little anxiety.
+At that time, the homeowner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: